Search for Important Questions

 2. Describe the Vedanta thought of Indian Philosophy.

-1. What are the characteristics of 'sthitapragya'?
+2. What are common characteristics of Indian ethics?

 1. Define the essence of Indian philosophy.